CodePipeWrangler/code_jitsu_gh/genomics/conv_ULTRA-tsv/readme.md.txt

 Replace `<json_file>` with the path to the JSON file you wish to convert.
 The script will generate a TSV file with the same name as the JSON file but with a `.tsv` extension.

-If you need help or want to see usage instructions, you can run:
+If you want to see usage instructions, run:

 ```bash
 ./ultra2tsv.sh --help